calculix/CalculiX-Examples/Test/Joints/README.md

 *kinematic
 1,3
 ```
 The interface surfaces are coupled to separate ref nodes.
 The ref nodes are connected by the pin with no released degrees of freedom.
 Thus the structure should behave like a single deformable part.
-However, it there is no coupling of rotations between the two parts and the pin.
+However, here is no coupling of rotations between the two parts and the pin.
 Movies of the modal shapes can be found in [Refs](./Refs).

 ```
 > cgx -b kin.fbl